nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - rely on order or index of elements within the `Bundle` resource in order to parse encapsulated resources.

+##### Unavailability of data #####
+There are scenarios where requested clinical areas may not be returned, these are listed on the  [Configuration for supported clinical areas](accessrecord_structured_development_clinical_area_config.html) page along with guidance on implementation.
+Consumer systems **MUST** be able to handle this unavailability and warn users that some information hasn't been returned.

 ##### Allergies #####

 Provider systems **MUST** include the following in the response `Bundle`: